"With open-hearted thanks to the women who forged the challenging path to Antarctica before me. You have enabled my life’s dreams to be fulfilled."

 Felicity Aston, First Woman to Cross Antarctica Solo

 Felicity Aston knew she was at risk of becoming hypothermic when she smelled fish and chips on the stark, frozen Antarctica.
 The realization that she’d begun hallucinating motivated Aston to keep pushing, and she did—all the way across the 7th continent.
 In 2012, she became the first woman to cross Antarctica alone, and the first person to do it using only her own muscle power.
 Earlier, between 2000 to 2003, she served as a senior meteorologist on Adelaide Island, at the Rothera Research Station operated by the British Antarctic Survey.

-Inspirational Women Who Conquered the Arctic
+Inspirational Women Who've Explored the Arctic

 At the other end of the planet, across the Arctic’s many islands and the far northern regions of Canada and Russia, Thule and Inuit roamed.
 Unlike completely uninhabited Antarctica, the inhospitable Arctic somehow supported tenacious Inuit for thousands of years.
 Generations of women raised their families, built homes, hunted and charted the migratory paths of Arctic animals long before the first Europeans set their sights on the far north.

 Over the last several hundreds of years, courageous explorers have set out to investigate, document and experience the Arctic's sprawling, wild landscapes.
 These adventurous women couldn’t resist the Arctic’s allure.